Springfield Indians: The expansion era and beyond

 The following year Goring and Smith were gone, and the franchise spent two more years in the wilderness.
 Matters didn't improve even after the Kings moved to the brand-new Springfield Civic Center in 1972.
 But in the 1974–75 season, Shore enjoyed his final hurrah.
-Taking full control of the team once more, Shore changed its name midseason back to the Indians and reverted to the old blue-white-red uniforms, all to popular acclaim.
+Taking full control of the team once more, Shore changed its name midseason back to the Indians and reverted to the old blue-white-red palette, all to popular acclaim.
 With a cast of no-names and a record only three games over .500, the club won its fifth Calder Cup championship (becoming only the second fourth place team ever to do so), beating the New Haven Nighthawks four games to one in the finals.
 An elderly Shore sold the team after the next season, ending an era inextricably linking his name to Springfield hockey.
 With the sale the team moved back to The Big E Coliseum playing their games in their former home from the 1976–77 season through the 1979–80 season.
 Starting in October 1981 they returned to the Springfield Civic Center where they remained until they moved to Worcester as the Ice Cats in 1994.

-The next fourteen years were hard ones for the once-proud franchise.
-Springfield went through a dizzying array of NHL affiliations, while no coach stayed longer than a single season.
-The revolving door did their on-ice record no good.
-Over that stretch, the Indians recorded only two winning seasons and only made the playoffs four times, winning but four playoff games.
-There were only sporadic bright spots; a scoring title from minor-league great Bruce Boudreau in 1988, quality seasons from future NHLers Charlie Simmer and Mario Lessard in 1978, and a league-leading season in goal in 1983 from Bob Janecyk.
+Over the next 14 years, the Springfield Indians changed NHL affiliations frequently and hired a new coach every season.
+During this period, the team recorded two winning seasons, qualified for the playoffs four times,and won four postseason games.
+Individual performances during these years included a league scoring title by Bruce Boudreau in 1988, seasons by future NHL players Charlie Simmer and Mario Lessard in 1978, and a goalkeeping performance by Bob Janecyk, who led the league in 1983.